Compline (Contemporary) Compline – with Advent Antiphons

 Come and save the human race, which you have fashioned from clay.

-23. O Emmanuel, our King and our lawgiver,
+23. O Emmanuel, our King and our lawgiver, the hope of the nations and their Saviour:

 Come and save us o Lord and God.